hemanialaparthi/lvb/README.md

   - Binary Search Tree Search
 - Configurable dataset size, number of runs, and target selection.

+## Blog Post

+If you are interested in our findings, please feel free to read our blog post: [How do linear search, binary search, and balanced BSTs compare in runtime efficiency across varying dataset sizes and target positions?](https://algorithmology.org/allhands/spring2025/weeksixteen/teamtwo/)

 ## Requirements

 - Python 3.8 or higher